Bringing 1Password's security to AI agents

 Impact

-Agentic Autofill was one of 1Password's most visible launches to date.
+Agentic Autofill was one of 1Password's most visible and successful launches to date.

 The Secure Agentic Autofill launch with Browserbase generated significant media coverage, positioning 1Password as the trusted security layer for agentic AI.